 Instructions

-- Discard all but 2 tbsp of the rendered fat in the pot, reduce the heat to medium and add onions and peppers.
-Sauté until onions are slightly caramelized (approx. 8-10 minutes).
-Add garlic and cook an additional 1-2 minutes or until fragrant.
+- Discard all but 2 tablespoons of the rendered fat in the pot, reduce the heat to medium and add onions and peppers.
+Season with a small pinch of salt and cook, stirring occasionally, until the onions are slightly caramelized, 8 to 10 minutes.
+Add the garlic and cook, stirring, an additional 1 minute or until fragrant.

 - Taste for seasoning and adjust with salt and pepper as desired.
 Serve with Zesty Purple Cabbage Slaw and Tostones.